 In Studies in Ancient Technology, edited by Forbes, it is said that fire was very important to the ancient man who applied burning “to extend the forest fires to fertilize the cleared spaces.”

 Fires shaped ancient economy and ecosystem

 Burning trees and forestland contributed to the economy of ancient Greeks while, at the same time, it changed the ecosystems of the land.

 In ancient times, the coastal zone of the Greek peninsula from today’s Albania to the Peloponnese and from the Peloponnese to Halkidiki was covered with productive pine forests.

-Around big rivers — like the Axios River in Macedonia — large oak forests grew in isolated stands.
+Around big rivers, such as the Axios River in Macedonia, large oak forests grew in isolated stands.

 However, ancient Greeks had to burn down forests to create grasslands for feeding livestock, primarily, and secondarily, to be able to systematically cultivate the land.

 Often, too, it has been useful to fire barren fields, and burn the light stubble in crackling flames; whether it be that the earth derives thence hidden strength and rich nutriment, or that in the flame every taint is baked out and the useless moisture sweats from it, or that heat opens fresh paths and loosens hidden pores, by which the sap may reach the tender blades, or that it rather hardens the soil and narrows the gaping veins, that so the searching showers may not harm, or the blazing sun’s fierce tyranny wither it, or North wind’s piercing cold.